Vietnam Mountains: Complete Guide to Trekking, Destinations & Peaks 2026

 Getting There (Or How I Learned to Stop Worrying and Love Vietnamese Buses)

-Look, everyone's gonna tell you to take the overnight train to Lao Cai for Sapa.
+Everyone's gonna tell you to take the overnight train to Lao Cai for Sapa.
 And yeah, it's not terrible as I actually slept pretty decent in the soft sleeper.
 But here's what nobody mentions: the train station at 5am is absolutely chaotic.
 Like, imagine every backpacker in Southeast Asia crammed into one building, half of them hungover, all trying to figure out which bus goes to Sapa town.
 I am under exaggerating…

 The bus ride up the mountain though?
 That's where it gets good.
 This Vietnamese woman (the term is ‘babushka’ for my Russian friends) sitting next to me kept offering me these little wrapped candies and pointing out landmarks I couldn't pronounce.
 It turned out she was going to visit her daughter who married into a Hmong family.
 We couldn't really communicate beyond gestures, but somehow she made sure I got off at the right stop.
 That's Vietnam for you.